ambrosia-fish/sciflix-angular-client/MOBILE_IMPROVEMENTS.md

 ## Implementation Notes

 - All changes maintain backward compatibility with desktop browsers
-- No functionality has been removed, only enhanced for mobile usage
+- The swipe behavior only activates on mobile devices (under 600px width)
+- Desktop users continue to see the traditional grid layout
-- The application maintains its sci-fi aesthetic while being more usable on small screens
+- The application maintains its sci-fi aesthetic while being much more usable on small screens